sara-nl/griddocs/source/Pages/Advanced/storage_clients/globusonline.rst

 There exists a python API which allows to steer and monitor the processes from within e.g. the data generating processes.
 Via this API data transfers can be easily integrated into workflows.

-The service is run on Amazon cloud located in the US.
+The service is run on the Amazon cloud located in the US.

 Requirements
 ============